David Sorkin Biography:

 Tortorice: So how did you go about organizing?
 How was that done?
 Was it done by a committee?
 I assume George was—

 Sorkin: George was involved.
-George and Lawrence Weinstein were involved as advisors.
+George and Laurence Weinstein were involved as advisors.
 We brought on other alums who could also be significant donors.
 Harvey “Bud” Meyerhoff.
 We started having events.
 George’s inaugural lecture as the first visiting research professor at the Holocaust Museum.
 We also organized events in Los Angeles.

 Tortorice: And George went on the road, too.